ssardina-research/sarl-prolog-cap/README.md

 In this approach, we directly use SWI-Prolog via the Mochalog high-level infrastructure, which provides a more abstract and accessible interface than JPL itself.

-Here is some example code of its use (though for another application) in an elevator controllre:
+Here is some example code of its use (though for another application) in an elevator controller:

 ```
 #!java